digital-asset/docs.daml.com/docs/2.9.0/docs/query/pqs-user-guide.rst

  - There is, at most, one transaction ID at a single offset.
  - Every accepted transaction is published at a single offset.
  - Offsets are local to a participant, whereas transaction IDs are virtual ledger-wide identifiers to correlate transactions across multiple participants.
- - Offsets can establish a temporal ordering within the same sync domain ("happened-before" relationship) between transactions and/or events from different transactions.
+ - Offsets can establish a temporal ordering within the same synchronizer ("happened-before" relationship) between transactions and/or events from different transactions.

 For analysis of a participant node's ledger, the offset is a better identifier than transaction ID because it can be used for ordering and an offset range can be specified to limit the analysis.
 However, if the analysis must coordinate with other participant nodes, then transaction IDs are better.